BIRDSgroup/RCD/manuscript_figures.md

+### Code to reproduce figures/tables in our manuscript
+Please find below pointers to code in this repository that can be used to reproduce the figures/tables in the main text and supplement of our manuscript: _"Robust discovery of causal gene networks via measurement error estimation and correction" by Rahul Biswas, Brintha V P, Amol Dumrewal and Manikandan Narayanan._

---Figure/Table to Code mappings for Main text:
+#### Figure/Table to Code mappings for Main text:

 ----Figures